hopem8/HUM-331-Princeton.github.io/_posts/2021-02-15-ExploringFinalProjectIdeas!.md

   - What was his job?
 Where was he from?
 Was this first trip West?
 * Where did he travel, who did he travel with, and why did they go there?
 * Why did he want to learn so much about the Indigenous culture and language?
-  - _It is worth noting, that even from the first few pages that I read, that Thomas Adams held racist views about the Indigenous peoples who he came in contact with._
+    * It is worth noting, that even from the first few pages that I read, that Thomas Adams held racist views about the Indigenous peoples who he came in contact with.
 * What happened to Thomas Adams and the people he was with after he finished the journal?
   * little bit of a spoiler for this too...because he wrote a [second journal](/"https://dpul.princeton.edu/pudl0017/catalog/vh53x083j").
-      But still- what about after that?
+      But still– what about after that?

 I am fully aware that no digital tool I make could totally answer _all_ of these questions- that's more of a senior-thesis-level project.
 But I think that I will